milosjocic1/SEI-Project-3/README.md

 Throughout the creation of the application, everyone in the team was constantly testing the features to check that everything was operating as it should be.
 This allowed us to stay on top of our progress in getting the site to function.
 When we encountered bugs, we collectively approached the issues and used a lot of print / console.log to pinpoint which information was missing, pointing us to where we were making mistakes.

 In terms of styling, we wanted our site to look clean and for it to be fully mobile responsive.
-Our teammate that focused on the styling was frequently consulting us for feedback and did a fantastic job of making the site look great- especially on mobile.
+Our teammate that focused on the styling was frequently consulting us for feedback and did a fantastic job of making the site look great, especially on mobile.

 ### Bonus features / stretch goals